 Meditation and Satsanga

-10 weeks of Introduction to Yogic Meditation for all level of abilities.
+10 weeks of Meditation Part 2 for all level of abilities.

 Do you have these questions: "What is meditation?
 How to meditate?
 How to sit?
 How to reduce stress with meditation?
 Why is my mind racing?
 How to overcome difficulties in meditation?
 Why I can't progress after 20 years of meditation?"

 Then this course will benefit you greatly and train you to meditate.